 Motor skills: running, dribbling, kicking, throwing, balancing, object control, eye-foot coordination

 Bowling is a safe and fun sport for all ages which allows parents to participate with their pre-schoolers.

 Watch how children jump up and down at the sight of falling pins.
-They particularly enjoy the adrenalin rush of knocking down pins which adds to the family fun and provides opportunity to develop their gross motor skills.
+They particularly enjoy the adrenalin rush of knocking down pins which add to the family fun and provide an opportunity to develop their gross motor skills.